jiroscripts/sumup-mdb-qibixx/README.md

 ## Project Structure

--   `backend/`: Python FastAPI application.
-Handles MDB logic and SumUp API.
+-   `mdb_bridge/`: **Python MDB Listener**.
+Handles MDB hardware logic and listens to Supabase Realtime events.
--   `frontend/`: React application.
-Displays UI on the DSI screen.
+-   `kiosk/`: **React Kiosk App**.
+Displays UI on the DSI screen and listens to Supabase Realtime events.
+-   `web/`: **React Mobile App**.
+The payment page that users open on their phone to pay.
+-   `supabase/`: Database schema and Edge Functions.
 -   `docs/`: Comprehensive project documentation.

 ## Documentation